 We are living in the 21st century.
-In modern society, we are very lucky we don’t have to live the way gay people lived in the past — misunderstood, hated, rejected, broken, beaten up, discriminated.
-Half of the world have big gay movements which advanced the status of every gay men and women on the planet.
+In modern society, we are very lucky we don’t have to live the way gay people lived in the past — misunderstood, hated, rejected, broken, beaten up, discriminated against.
+Half of the world has big gay movements that advanced the status of every gay man and woman on the planet.
 Sadly, there are still some areas where life for gays can be very difficult.

 I was raised to be okay with gay people.
 In my family, being gay is normal.
 But what can my family do when I go out there and be corrected that gays are not humans?
 That they are bad people?
 That what they are doing are against God’s will?
 I was bullied because my Uncles were gay.
 In the Philippine setting, a macho society will never handle this kind of belief and acceptance.
 My uncles and friends went through the difficulties of coming out.
 There were a lot of religious hypocrites who questioned their humanity and it made me really sick.
 A lot of gay men and women in my community have inspired me because of their coming out.
 They were in hiding for a time but they braced the war with so much courage and kindness.

 In college, all my friends were so gay my mother gave me the title “Babaeng Bakla.”
 I don’t even know how to translate this but I would say, “a girl who’s like a gay man?”
 Anyone?
 Help me out?
 Anyway, even if I was already in University, there were still a lot of challenges to being gay in the Philippines.

 “Move to Hong Kong,” I told a friend.

 “What will I do there?
 I don’t know anyone there!”

 “You know artists and gays can move freely in Hong Kong.
 They hold hands, make out on the streets and nobody cares.
 Gays have no future in this country!”